-Screening tenants in USA is one of the most important tasks you will have as a landlord.
+Screening tenants in Stockton is one of the most important tasks you will have as a landlord.
 Learn about what to watch out for in our latest post!

 When choosing who you want to live in your house, the process can be overwhelming.
 Someone may look great on paper but be the opposite in person and vice versa.
 A great landlord will leave no stone unturned in learning about potential tenants.
 Below, are a few things you should look out for during the screening process.